uvarc/rc-learning/content/courses/fiji-image-processing/_index.md

 weight: 1
 ---

 ImageJ is a popular image-processing package written in Java.
-FiJi is a distribution of ImageJ which bundles many popular plugins.
+Fiji is a distribution of ImageJ which bundles many popular plugins.